-Results of the 2005 FCAT Writing Test indicate that thirty-six percent of the students in grade four did not score 3.5 or higher.
-Forty percent of the students in grade four did not score 3.5 or higher on the FCAT Expository Writing Test.
+Results of the 2006 FCAT Writing+ Test indicate that twenty-four percent of the students in grade four did not score 3.5 or higher.
+Twenty-eight percent did not score 4.0 or higher.
+Sixteen percent of the students in grade four did not score 3.5 or higher on the FCAT Expository Writing+ Test.
+Thirty-two percent did not score 4.0 or higher on the FCAT Expository Writing+ Test.
 Thirty-two percent of the students in grade four did not score 3.5 or higher on the FCAT Narrative Writing Test.
-The results of the test indicate that students' greatest area of need is practice in narrative writing.
-The 2005 report indicates that our total population did not improve performance in writing when compared to the 2004 administration.
+Fifty percent of the students did not score 4.0 or higher on the FCAT Narrative Writing+ Test.
+The results of the test indicate that students' greatest area of need is instruction in narrative writing.
+The 2006 report indicates that our total population did improve performance in writing by a thirty-one point increase in the percentage of students scoring 4.0 or higher when compared to the 2005 administration.